Author Marketing Services

 Using information from the Book Industry Study Group, Baker & Taylor, Amazon, Goodreads, and many other sources, Lynn has been carefully researching and compiling information for An Author's Guide to Literary Genres.
 All the information is alphabetized and cross-referenced for easy location.
 This useful reference book will have a place on every publishing industry professional's shelf!

-More details and pre-order information coming soon!
+More details and where-to-buy information coming soon!

 Your book needs a marketing plan, even before it's written!
 Why?
 Because that plan could change the way the book is written.
 Publishers look for authors who have a good grip on what will be required of them to market their books.
 Having a marketing plan in place is an excellent tool for getting publishers interested in a new author.
 You also learn a lot about your book and the market for it, just by doing this legwork.
 But if you don't have the time to undertake this important first step, we do.